dadrus/jpa-unit/README.md

 ### Transactional tests

-Like already written above automatic transaction management is done automatically if the test uses an `EntityManager` instance controlled by JPA Unit.
+Like already written above automatic transaction management is active if the test uses an `EntityManager` instance controlled by JPA Unit.
 To tweak the required behavior you can use the `@Transactional` annotation either on a test class to apply the same behavior for all tests, or on a single test.
 This annotation has following properties:

 - value of type `TransactionMode`.
 Following modes are available:
     - `COMMIT`.
 The test is wrapped in a transaction which is committed on return.
 This is the **default** behavior.